-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to Proposals 2 and 3, votes "For" and "Against," abstentions and, if applicable, broker non-votes; and with respect to Proposal 4, votes for "One Year," "Two Years," "Three Years," or abstentions and broker non-votes.
-Abstentions will be counted towards the respective vote totals for Proposals 2, 3 and 4 and will have the same effect as "Against" votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to Proposals 2 and 3, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the respective vote totals for Proposals 2 and 3 and will have the same effect as "Against" votes.
 Broker non-votes have no effect and will not be counted towards the vote total for any proposal.